Baanaaana/pi-setup/README.md

 neofetch
 ```

+## What Gets Added

+The script makes the following changes:

+1. Creates an autostart entry for unclutter to hide the mouse cursor system-wide

 ## Requirements

 - Raspberry Pi running Raspberry Pi OS (or other Debian-based Linux)
-- Internet connection (for installing neofetch if not present)
+- Internet connection (for installing required packages)
 - Basic terminal access

 ## After Installation

-After running the script, either:
+After running the script:
-- Restart your terminal
-- Or run `source ~/.bashrc` to apply changes immediately
+- Restart your system to apply all changes
+- The mouse cursor will be permanently hidden
+- Use touchscreen or mouse movement to navigate

 ## License